ShreyashSable29/TCS_iON_Ranking_Features_Of_A_Smartphone/README.md

 # TCS_iON_Ranking_Features_Of_A_Smartphone
-TCS-iON_ (Ranking-Features-of-a-Smartphone) This Repository contains the project of Ranking Feature of Smartphone that classifies the price range category to which it belongs.
+This Repository contains the project of Ranking Feature of Smartphone that classifies the price range category to which it belongs.
 Rank Features of a Smartphone - Build a Python Application to Classify and Rank Dataset

 The objective of this project is to build a python application that classifies the price range category to which the smartphone falls and also to rank the features of a smartphone.
 This is a multi-class Classification problem.